7 Spots to Experience Traditional Kanazawa Culture including Wagashi, Gold Leaf, Kaga Yuzen, etc.

 Experience "candy stuffing" to fill small containers with candy that grows in size.

-This candy store has been in business for about 190 years.
-The specialty is "jiro-ame," which is made from Japanese Uruchi rice and barley, and visitors can experience "candy filling.
-First, a Staff/staff member gives a lecture on how to hold and handle the special chopsticks.
+A candy store specializing in candy since its establishment in 1868.
+The specialty is "jiro-ame," a kind of ame made of Japanese Uruchi rice and barley, and visitors can try their hand at stuffing the candy.
+First, a staff/staff member gives a lecture on how to hold and handle the special chopsticks.
 Then, the staff members take a piece of candy from the tub and twirl it around the chopsticks, or stretch it thin so that it can be easily packed, and transfer it to a container about 10 cm in diameter.
 At first glance, it looks easy, but there are some incidents such as the candy stretching more than expected and almost spilling out of the container.
 If the candy is packed well, it is applauded, and it is especially exciting when a group of people participate in the event.

 Snacks and cooking.
 Nutritious and versatile food.